CIBC-Internal/python/Doc/library/os.rst

    they are empty.
 Raises :exc:`OSError` if the leaf directory could not be successfully removed.

+   .. audit-event:: os.remove path,dir_fd os.removedirs

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object`.

 .. function:: rename(src, dst, *, src_dir_fd=None, dst_dir_fd=None)

    Rename the file or directory *src* to *dst*.
+If *dst* exists, the operation will fail with an :exc:`OSError` subclass in a number of cases:

+   On Windows, if *dst* exists a :exc:`FileExistsError` is always raised.

-If *dst* is a directory, :exc:`OSError` will be raised.
-On Unix, if *dst* exists and is a file, it will be replaced silently if the user has permission.
+   On Unix, if *src* is a file and *dst* is a directory or vice-versa, an :exc:`IsADirectoryError` or a :exc:`NotADirectoryError` will be raised respectively.
+If both are directories and *dst* is empty, *dst* will be silently replaced.
+If *dst* is a non-empty directory, an :exc:`OSError` is raised.
+If both are files, *dst* it will be replaced silently if the user has permission.
 The operation may fail on some Unix flavors if *src* and *dst* are on different filesystems.
 If successful, the renaming will be an atomic operation (this is a POSIX requirement).
-On Windows, if *dst* already exists, :exc:`OSError` will be raised even if it is a file.

    This function can support specifying *src_dir_fd* and/or *dst_dir_fd* to
    supply :ref:`paths relative to directory descriptors <dir_fd>`.

    If you want cross-platform overwriting of the destination, use :func:`replace`.

-   Availability: Unix, Windows.
+   .. audit-event:: os.rename src,dst,src_dir_fd,dst_dir_fd os.rename

    .. versionadded:: 3.3
       The *src_dir_fd* and *dst_dir_fd* arguments.

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object` for *src* and *dst*.

 .. function:: renames(old, new)